 Red Mountain is known for Cabernet Sauvignon.
 The wines are typically full-bodied with dark red fruit characteristics, firm tannins, well-structured and slightly hedonistic.
 Other varieties are grown within the AVA, including Merlot and Cabernet Franc, both which have received critical acclaim with other like-minded wineries.

-Winemaker Alex Stewart says, “Red Mountain is, perhaps, the most well-known AVA for Washington State Cabernet - the only exception being that of the greater Columbia Valley, in which Red Mountain sits.
+Winemaker Alex Stewart says, “Red Mountain is, perhaps, the most well-known AVA for Washington State Cabernet Sauvignon - the only exception being that of the greater Columbia Valley, in which Red Mountain sits.
 And not for nothing.
 Red Mountain produces some serious wines that are forceful, yet complex.
 It is one of the most unique, singular expressions of Bordeaux varietals that you will find anywhere in the world.
-These wines are deep, dark, and powerful with elegance and freshness that deliver everything one could possibly want out of a Bordeaux style wine; an exemplary tour de force.
+These wines are deep, dark, and powerful with elegance and freshness that deliver everything one could possibly want out of a wine; an exemplary tour de force.